We are ALL Starbucks Partners – Working Together Side-by-Side.

-Workers United is seeking to represent partners.
-Workers United is a business.
-This business is not a cause, a movement or group of “partners for partners.”
-It is a business that makes money via member dues.
-(This means every member of a union can have a portion of their paycheck that goes to the union.)
-Workers United is part of one of the largest unions in the country.
-Like many unions, they collect requests from employees and present them to management in what is referred to as a “Collective Bargaining Agreement” (CBA).
+Workers United and several other unions are seeking to represent partners.
+Unions are a business – they are not a cause, a movement or group of “partners for partners.”
+They are a business that makes money via member dues.
+(This means – in most states — every member of a union can has a portion of their paycheck go to the union.)
+Unions collect requests from employees and present them to management in what is referred to as a “Collective Bargaining Agreement” (CBA).
 On average, it takes unions and management more than a year to negotiate and then implement first agreements.
 Once CBAs are completed, changes to that agreement are generally not made again until the next negotiations.
 See more about this below.

 Why is it important for me to vote?

 Many of these elections are determined by one or a handful of votes.
 If you don’t vote, you’re giving others the power to make decisions about YOU.
 YOUR life.
 YOUR workplace.
 YOUR paycheck.
 Under federal law, elections are decided by a majority of the votes cast – NOT the majority of partners.